Preparing to Defend

 - All defence arrangements (time, date, location) are made by the academic unit.

-- Care must be taken in proposing the names of external examiners to ensure any possibility of conflict of interest, either personal or professional in nature.
+- Care must be taken in proposing the names of external examiners to ensure the absence of conflict of interest, either personal or professional in nature.

 - For Master’s defences, the academic unit provides all materials to the External Examiner.
 For Ph.D. defences, the CGPS Program Advisor forwards the thesis and any necessary documentation to the External Examiner.